 The Port Authority, through the ADC-ASDO programs, as well as their other important community outreach initiatives, is committed to ensuring that the communities served by their airport system receive the economic benefits and business opportunities they provide.

 3. ADC is in the business of serving the airport community.
-What is coming up that you are most excited about for community, those at the airports and into the surrounding communities?
+What is coming up that you are most excited about for the community, those at the airports, and into the surrounding communities?

 4. One of the programs that ADC is charged with managing is the Airport Community Watch Program.
 What are some things that employees at the airport should be on the lookout for?

 Bill Huisman: Yes, ADC manages the Airport Community Watch (ACW) Program, which is comprised of Crime Watch, Security Watch, and the Airport Challenge Program (also known as the Bogus Bob & Babs Program).
 These programs encourage both airport employees and customers to be observant & vigilant about their surroundings when at one of the PANYNJ airports.
 The program offers monetary awards (from $50 – $1000) for individuals who successfully report to the PAPD, either a criminal act, or security threat or challenge someone without an airport security ID within a secure airport area.
 In addition to the regular ACW award presentations, usually made at the airport GM meetings, employees can look forward to monthly security awareness PDFs, that will be sent out to airport employees each month, reminding them of important security messages to be kept ‘top-of-mind’.

 5. What advice would you give to someone new to the airport about how to network efficiently and effectively to deepen relationships within the airport community?